Inside The Lab

 The Lab is designed to integrate into existing leadership roles, not add significant workload.

-The Leadership Capacity Lab™ follows a clear, intentional arc across eight individual coaching sessions.
+The Leadership Capacity Lab™ follows a clear, intentional arc across 8 sessions or 12 sessions, depending on the engagement.

-Each conversation connects insight to real decisions and next steps, so learning translates directly into day-to-day leadership behavior.
+Each conversation connects insight to real decisions, next steps, and accountability measures, so learning translates directly into day-to-day leadership behaviors.

-Senior leaders are not asked to coach, monitor, or evaluate participants.
+Senior leaders or sponsors are not asked to coach, monitor, or evaluate participants.
 Their role is typically limited to:

 The Lab is intentionally designed to reduce escalation and dependency, not increase senior leaders’ involvement.